knot-games/cloud-tycoon/docs/development.md

 * Run `yarn` to install dependencies
 * Run `yarn dev` to run the application

+## Adding Assets

+Assets must be added to the boot scene `loadAssets()` function to be used throughout the game.

 ## Resources

 * [Setting up a TypeScript Phaser project](https://spin.atomicobject.com/2019/07/13/phaser-3-typescript-tutorial/)